There are many good reasons to visit Djerba.

 Lella Hadria museum is a good introduction to the history of the island, whereas the Museum of Art and Traditions a good place to learn a bit more about its culture.
 Yet, one of the top places to visit in Djerba is Djerba Explore, a park that reproduces a traditional Tunisian village – including several homes and a well which functions with a camel – and where it is possible to get a full understanding of the traditional way of life on the island.

-Before visiting Djerba, I knew very little about it.
-I had no idea that there is a Jewish minority that lives on the island – around 1500 people against a total of 160000.
-I had the chance of seeing the Lag Ba’omer, a celebration which takes place on the 33rd day after the Jewish Easter and that in Djerba is celebrated at the Ghriba.
+There is a Jewish minority that lives on the island – around 1500 people against a total of 160000 inhabitants.
+If you have a chance, make sure to experience the Lag Ba’omer, a celebration which takes place on the 33rd day after the Jewish Easter and that in Djerba is celebrated at the Ghriba.
 Located in Hara Sghira, Djerba’s Ghriba is the oldest synagogue of Africa, built in 586 BC.

 On this occasion, Jewish from all over Tunisia as well as other countries gather for the celebrations and for prayers.
 An old ritual sees women writing their names on eggs, praying for fertility and marriage, and throw them with the rest in the hope to see their wishes come true.
 Men read their prayers.